 This is one of the most important things to do.
 Honestly, if you’re not having fun, why do it?
 As photographers we tend to always want to create that masterpiece, get all caught up in the technicality of the image, the time of the exact sunrise or sunset, and we don’t always just go out taking images for fun.
 Socialize, hang out with like-minded people, and just enjoy the process of being out and taking photos.

 You may not even keep any images at the end of the day, but you will have created connections, made friends and probably even learned a thing or two just by being out shooting with other photographers.

 Watch out for this

 Keep in mind that we all do things differently, we’re all passionate about photography but some of us are all about the technical aspect and others of us are all about the artistic side of things.
 Do your best to not compare yourself, your work and how you do things to someone else.
 It can be intimidating and if you allow it you can get down on yourself for not thinking like or creating like someone who you feel is more experienced or ‘better’ than you.
 This is not always easy but a really good thing to be aware of.

-There are plenty of photography and art groups online.
+There are plenty of photography and art groups online, like the Photofocus Community.
 From support, technical help and mentoring groups to photo sharing platforms and privately run photography event groups.
 I would not be where I am today in my work if it had not been for these platforms and the support and encouragement from my fellow photographers.